Lincolnshire Bombers: Reformation

 The name "Bombers" was resurrected due to the county's continuing links with the Royal Air Force, and Bushell's personal links with the RAF Waddington base.
 He was initially helped in his task by former Bombers and Saints kicker, Nigel Smith.
 He then recruited former Haven/UCLA & East Midland GM and head coach Pat Megginson who was looking for a new challenge since leaving the (now) Peterborough-based Saxons.
 A healthy squad started to take shape featuring ex-Nottingham Caesars players – and one-time Lincoln juniors – Ian Askew and Neil Armitage plus former Haven/UCLA and East Midland Saxons players Nige Epton, Mat Dean and Chris Henry.
 Former Saints coach Tony Hughes, Herts University player/coach Jeremy Brown, Dale Bridges and David Quincey (returning to football from the old Boston Blitz organisation) helped strengthen the club off the pitch, along with a highly professional management team.
-The Bombers are now a truly county wide team, with members now representing a number of towns across Lincolnshire putting the county firmly back on the Gridiron map.
+The Bombers are now a county wide team, with members now representing a number of towns across Lincolnshire.